Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers have been stationed exterior his home, but they might not say why.
+Arredondo could not be reached for comment Friday, and Uvalde officers had been stationed outdoors his house, but they would not say why.

-Maria Haberfeld, a professor at John Jay School of Prison Justice in New York, said the police department’s policies, procedures and coaching might be scrutinized to see whether the officers on the ground in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay Faculty of Felony Justice in New York, said the police division’s policies, procedures and training shall be scrutinized to see whether or not the officers on the ground in Uvalde followed them.

-But Jorge Colina, a former Miami police chief, wants to know extra about what was going by the minds of the officers inside the school because the chief instructed them to wait in the corridor.
+However Jorge Colina, a former Miami police chief, desires to know extra about what was going by means of the minds of the officers inside the school as the chief told them to wait within the corridor.

-“Did someone challenge the decision there?” he mentioned.
-“Did someone increase an objection at least?”
+“Did someone problem the choice there?” he mentioned.
+“Did someone raise an objection at least?”

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Windfall, Rhode Island, contributed to this report.